lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 ```

 Lido Core continues to be the sole source of *token* rebases; however, the
-oracle now carries the extra field `vaultsRoot`, containing the Merkle root of each vault's `TV`, `fees`, `liability`, `maxLiabilityShares`, and `slashing reserve` (which contributes to the vault's minimal reserve calculation).
+oracle now carries the extra field `vaultsDataTreeRoot`, containing the Merkle root of each vault's totalValue, cumulativeLidoFees, liabilityShares, maxLiabilityShares, and slashingReserve (which contributes to the vault's minimal reserve calculation), more details about "lazy oracle" system in [LIP-32](./lip-32.md).

-The on‑chain `AccountingOracle` stores the last accepted root. `VaultHub.processVaultReport(proof, values)` can be called permissionlessly
-throughout the oracle period to update individual vaults lazily.
+The on‑chain `AccountingOracle` stores the last accepted root. `LazyOracle.updateVaultData(...)` can be called permissionlessly throughout the oracle period to update individual vaults lazily.

 ##### Bad debt internalization